quaadgras/graphics.gd/Readme.md

 [sponsoring me](https://github.com/sponsors/Splizard).

 ## Performance
-It's feasible to write high performance code with `graphics.gd`, keep to variant types where possible and avoid allocating memory on the heap in frequently called functions. `Advanced` instances are available for each class which allow more fine-grained control over memory allocations.
+It's feasible to write high performance code with `graphics.gd`, keep to allocation-efficient types where possible and avoid allocating memory on the heap in frequently called functions. `Advanced` instances are available for each class which allow more fine-grained control over memory allocations.

 Benchmarks show that `Advanced` method calls from Go -> Godot don't typically allocate any memory.